lfn3/pysnaptest/README.md

 cd examples
 pytest
 ```

 Feel free to explore, modify, and build upon these examples for your own projects!

 ## Contributing

-We welcome contributions to pysnaptest!
+We welcome contributions to `pysnaptest`!
 To get started:

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch for your feature or fix.
+2. Create a new branch for your feature or fix.
-- Submit a pull request with a clear description of your changes.
+3. Submit a pull request with a clear description of your changes.

 ## License

-pysnaptest is licensed under the Apache License, Version 2.0.
-See the LICENSE file for details.
+`pysnaptest` is licensed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-This library is inspired by and built upon the excellent rust Insta crate.
-A big thank you to the Insta team for creating such a fantastic tool!
+This library is inspired by and built upon the excellent [Insta](https://insta.rs/) library, originally created by [Armin Ronacher](https://lucumr.pocoo.org/).
+A big thank you to Armin and the Insta team for creating such a fantastic tool!